sylhare/Type-on-Strap/_posts/2020-05-28-network-basic.md

 Informally, the receive window is used to give the sender an idea ofhow much free buffer space is available at the receive

 ## TCP connection management

-establish & closing
+Establish & closing

 ![three way handshaking in tcp]({{site.baseurl}}/assets/img/establish_3way_hanshake.png)

 when in the ESTABLISHED state , the tCP client can send and receive TCP segments containing payload

 ![closing connection TCP]({{site.baseurl}}/assets/img/closing_tcp_connection.png)

-int the case client want to disconnect with server . it need to wait :
+In the case client want to disconnect with server . it need to wait :
-FIN_WAIT1 for ACK from server
++ FIN_WAIT1 for ACK from server
-FIN_WAIT2 for FIN from server
++ FIN_WAIT2 for FIN from server
-TIME_WAIT for prepare for resend ack if ack is lost ( to server when server resend FIN)
++ TIME_WAIT for prepare for resend ack if ack is lost ( to server when server resend FIN)